Lab Grown vs Natural Diamonds – Which One Should You Buy?

 • The 2014 Frost and Sullivan Report which is commonly quoted by lab-grown Diamond retailers was found by JCK Online to have links to the International Grown Diamond Association (which is why it is no longer available online)

-• Mined Diamonds – between 96kWh and 150kWh per carat
+• Natural Diamonds use between 96kWh and 150kWh per carat

 • HPHT Diamonds – 36kWh per carat